Bay Chamber Concerts

+History

+Background

-From 1930 to 1945 Mary Louise Curtis hosted a summer music program at the Curtis Institute of Music.
-Illustrious musicians from all over the world came to Rockport, Maine to teach and to give concerts in a boat barn.
+From 1930 to 1945 philanthropist Mary Louise Curtis hosted a summer music program in Rockport, through the auspices of the Curtis Institute of Music in Philadelphia.
+Illustrious musicians from all over the world came to Rockport to teach and to give concerts in a boat barn.
 Despite the summer music program's discontinuation in 1945, many musicians continued to come to the Rockport area with their students.
-As summer residents of Rockport, Maine since early childhood and alumni of the Curtis Institute, Thomas and Andrew Wolf viewed founding Bay Chamber Concerts as a means of continuing Curtis's musical legacy.
+As summer residents of Rockport since early childhood, and as alumni of the Curtis Institute, Thomas and Andrew Wolf viewed founding the Bay Chamber Concerts as a means of continuing Curtis' musical legacy.